DefenderOfBasic/notebook/source/content/Reviews/Sam Senchal - God Conjecture.md

 important point - I think something a lot of people get stuck on here is "ok, so it's arbitrary, you can setup whatever axioms you want, and reach whatever conclusion you want"

 but I think there's a way to concisely explain why that isn't the case.
-And it's wh
+And it's why I have in the ORI onboarding a note for "what is real? what is true" (I think we can actually "test" these different worldviews.
+This is the key)

 ---